ENGR 2026 Design Semantics: Exploring Product Form

 Credit Points 10

 Coordinator Karen Yevenes Opens in new window

 Description Products can engage our senses to evoke an emotional response or mediate an experience.
 This is a powerful psychological tool for industrial designers to understand in terms of the design interface as it provides a strategic opportunity for innovation.
-In this unit students will create meaningful and active product relationships, and use product semantics as an agency for proposing design solutions in areas such as health and well-being, ageing populations, and sustainable design.
+In this subject students will create meaningful and active product relationships, and use product semantics as an agency for proposing design solutions in areas such as health and well-being, ageing populations, and sustainable design.

 School Eng, Design & Built Env

 Discipline Other Engineering And Related Technologies